 - Cancel Cancels the adjustments specified in the Camera Raw dialog box.

-A. Camera name or file format B. Toggle full-screen mode C. Image adjustment tabs D. Histogram E. Camera Raw Settings menu F. Adjustment sliders G. Preview options H. Workflow options I. Zoom levels
+A. Camera name or file format B. Toggle full-screen mode C. Histogram D. Image adjustment tabs E. Image and Camera Raw Settings menu F. Adjustment sliders G. Preview options H. Workflow options I. Zoom levels

 To open the Camera Raw Settings menu, click the button in the upper-right corner of any of the image adjustment tabs.
 Several of the commands in this menu are also available from the Edit > Develop Settings menu in Adobe Bridge.